-Turmeric is one of my favorite spices.
-I honestly think it makes pretty much any savory dish better, from carrot salad to egg-less omelets; a nice sprinkle of turmeric goes a long way.
+Turmeric is one of our favorite spices, due to its impressive medicinal profile.
+From eggless salad to vegan omelets, a nice sprinkle goes a long way.
 Turmeric powder (the form most of us are familiar with) is made from the dried root of the Curcuma longa plant.

 Manganese, iron, vitamin B6, potassium.*